-Maison d'Ętre Philosophy Bookstore
+Maison d'Être Philosophy Bookstore

 Ayn Rand

-Ayn Rand circa 1936 page one
+Ayn Rand circa 1936 here on page one

 Ayn Rand Library

-page two
+on page two

-Works About Ayn Rand
+works about Ayn Rand

-Ayn Rand was one of the most important
+Ayn Rand was one of the most important philosophers of the XXth Century.

 She and Frank moved to New York City, after which her first major work, the play now known as "The Night of January 16th", was produced in Los Angeles & on Broadway (1934-35); her first published novel was "We The Living" in 1936.
 The novel "Anthem" was published in 1938; her stage play "The Unconquered" had a short Broadway run in 1940; and her novel "The Fountainhead" was published in 1943.
 She and Frank then returned to California, partly due to her involvement in the filming of "The Fountainhead", which was released by Warner Bros. in 1949.

-A major break with the Brandens occurred in 1968, resulting in their public 'repudiation' and the disbandment of the Nathaniel Branden Institute.
+A major breakup with the Brandens occurred in 1968, resulting in their public 'repudiation' and the disbandment of the Nathaniel Branden Institute.
 Leonard Peikoff was designated Ayn Rand's sole legal heir, and is now her self-appointed intellectual heir.
 The Objectivist ceased publication in September 1971, succeeded by the bi-weekly Ayn Rand Letter the month after.

 Many non-fiction compilation books and the six books of the "Ayn Rand Library" were completed and published posthumously.
 Many books by others about Ayn Rand – both for and against her theories – are still being written and published successfully, and her own works sell 300,000 copies each year.
-The Ayn Rand Institute continues to spread her ideas and ideals, while the expulsion of several staff members in 1990 resulted in the competing Institute for Objectivist Studies, retitled recently as The Objectivist Center.
+The Ayn Rand Institute continues to spread her ideas and ideals, while the expulsion of several staff members in 1990 resulted in the competing Institute for Objectivist Studies, renamed recently as The Objectivist Center.

-A seeming renaissance in Ayn Rand's popularity began in the 1990's, with two U.S. postage stamps in her honor [at top of Links Page], the 1998 documentary feature film, "Ayn Rand: A Sense of Life" was nominated for an Oscar, and inclusion of both "Atlas Shrugged" and "The Fountainhead" in the top ten of many lists of 'Best (or Most Important) Novels of the XXth Century'.
-A restoration of the Italian "We The Living" was re-released in December 2003.
+A seeming renaissance in Ayn Rand's popularity began in the 1990's: two U.S. postage stamps in her honor [at top of Links Page]; the 1998 documentary feature film "Ayn Rand: A Sense of Life", which was nominated for an Oscar; and inclusion of both "Atlas Shrugged" and "The Fountainhead" in the top ten of many lists of 'Best (or Most Important) Novels of the XXth Century'.
+In 1998, Random House & Modern Library ran an online readers poll on 'The Best Novels Published In The English Language Since 1900', and voters placed four Ayn Rand novels in the Top Ten!: "Atlas Shrugged" was #1, "The Fountainhead" was #2, "Anthem" was #7, and "We The Living" was #8.

 Ayn Rand Quotes Page